carvemerson/pint-action/README.md

   - Required: false
   - Default: empty

+- continue-on-error
+  - Description: Whether to continue on error for the Pint run step in this action.
+  - Required: false
+  - Default: false

 ## Notes

 - You do not need to add a separate actions/checkout step in your workflow; this action already checks out your repository (fetch-depth: 2).
 - Requirements: your project must include Laravel Pint as a dependency, typically via `composer require laravel/pint --dev`.
 The action expects `vendor/bin/pint` to exist within the working directory.
 - The cache step stores `.pint.cache` to speed up subsequent runs; it is keyed by OS and the hashes of `pint.json` and `composer.lock`.
+- Input continue-on-error controls whether the Pint step continues on error within this action.
+Alternatively, you can use GitHub Actions' step-level `continue-on-error` on the calling workflow step as shown below.
 - If you want Pint to fix files (not just check), override `pint-args`, e.g.: `pint-args: '--ansi'`.
 - Supported runners: Linux, macOS, and Windows should work; examples use `ubuntu-latest`.